Looking to improve your trading edge? The NYSE Tick is the perfect day trading indicator to do just that.

 NYSE Tick Index

-The chart above is a one minute chart for the Nyse Tick. ($TICK on ThinkOrSwim)
+The chart above is a one minute chart for the NYSE Tick Index.

-For example, the New York Stock Exchange has about 2800 stocks.
-If 1800 of those stocks are on an uptick, and 1000 on a downtick, the NYSE Tick reading at that moment would be +1000.
+If 1,800 of those stocks are on an uptick and 1000 on a downtick the NYSE Tick reading at that moment in time would be +1,000.

 Key NYSE Tick Levels

-A positive tick count signals bullish sentiment and a negative tick count (red highlight) signals bearish sentiment.
+A positive tick count (green highlight) signals bullish sentiment and a negative tick count (red highlight) signals bearish sentiment.
 The higher or lower the Tick Index reading the stronger the sentiment.